 Following the shape of the ancient amphitheater, the square was born in the Middle Ages, and in this era was called parlascio, a word derived from the Latin paralisium, meaning amphitheater.
 Progressively, the square was filled with buildings, used as warehouses, shops or prison.

 In the 19th century, thanks to the architect Lorenzo Nottolini, was decided an urban renewal of the structure.
 The space of the arena was freed from the small buildings that crowded it and the Via dell’ Anfiteatro was built around it.
-The new space was used for the city market, until – in the first half of the twentieth century – the market was moved about 130 meters further to the Mercato del Carmine.
+The new space was used for the city market, until – in the first half of the 20th century – the market was moved about 130 meters further to the Mercato del Carmine.

 To date, the floor of the square is raised about 3 meters from the Roman amphitheatre.
 Access to the square is possible via 4 vaulted portals, but only one of these, the lowest, follows one of the original gates.